The vanilla project

 - No systemd.
 Systemd isn’t a bad thing in itself, but it’s too complex to be qualified as KISS.

 - No installer.
 Installers are too complex, error prone and not enough flexible.
 The key idea is to use the a minimal archive and then install additional packages.

 - Flexibility.
 The source packages tree allow package customization with ease in clean chroots.

 - Stability.
 Fixed versions with ABI/API compatibility honored.

 - Weak dependencies.
 The vpk tool installs dependencies by default but let user process dependencies manually.

 - Elegance.
 All applications, init scripts and package paths are following a strict coding and UX styles.

 - Simplicity.
 Packages are simple tarballs and inspected via simple text files.
 No database, no locks, no black box.
 Listing packages is matter of using

 - Free and opensource.
-The Vanilla Linux repository tree does not contain proprietary software.
-All Vanilla tools and recipes are written using the permissive ISC license.
+The vanilla repository tree does not contain proprietary software.
+All vanilla tools and recipes are written using the permissive ISC license.

 - Neutral.
 Packages are kept as close as possible to upstream with no or few changes for compatibility only.